Kotlin/kotlin-jupyter/readme.md

 ## Installation

-Two ways to install kernel:
+There are two ways to install kernel:

 ### Conda package